Resources: Know Before You Go

 If you have already acted on your pending To Do List items or Holds and are waiting on documentation to be processed by our office, you may also see a delay in the release of financial aid.
 Processing timelines for the start of the semester are typically three to four weeks.
 Please know we are working diligently to complete these pending items so financial aid can be released as soon as possible.

-Disbursements will begin to post to students' Bursar accounts four days prior to the start of your earliest summer class provided you are meeting eligibility requirements to receive financial aid.
+Summer 2024 disbursements will begin to post to students' Bursar accounts four days prior to the start of your earliest summer class provided you are meeting eligibility requirements to receive financial aid.
+You can learn more about summer financial aid opportunities on our Summer Financial Aid webpage

 Visit this page to see how to check your Financial Aid Status to see what may be preventing the release of your aid.